Introduction for Educators

 Amy Cyr is a middle school social studies teacher at Hampshire Regional School in Westhampton, Massachusetts.

-Erich Leaper is a middle school social studies teacher in the Greenfield Middle School in Massachusetts.
+Erich Leaper is a middle school social studies teacher at Greenfield Middle School in Greenfield, Massachusetts.

-Catherine Harding is a Senate education staff member at the Edward M. Kennedy Institute for the United States Senate in Boston, Massachusetts.
+Catherine Harding is a high school history teacher at Sharon High School in Sharon, Massachusetts and former Senate education staff member at the Edward M. Kennedy Institute for the United States Senate in Boston, Massachusetts.

 Stephen McGinty is a research librarian at the W.E.B.
 Du Bois Library at the University of Massachusetts Amherst.